Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Methodology

 \subsubsection{Hankel Matrices}

-We finally utilize the pre-collected data $U_d$, $E_d$, $F_d$, $X_d$ to form the Hankel matrices, which constitute part of the data-driven model used during online control in Section~\ref{Sec:3B}.
-In particular, these matrices are partitioned into two parts, corresponding to the trajectory data in the past $ T_{\mathrm{ini}} \in \mathbb{N}$ steps and the trajectory data in the future $ N \in \mathbb{N}$ steps, defined as follows:
+We finally utilize the collected data to form the Hankel matrices.
+In particular, these matrices are partitioned into two parts, corresponding to the trajectory data in the past $ T_{\mathrm{ini}} \in \mathbb{N}$ steps and in the future $ N \in \mathbb{N}$ steps, defined as follows:

-where $L=T_{\mathrm{ini}}+N$, and $U_{\mathrm{p}} , U_{\mathrm{f}} $ contain the upper $T_{\mathrm{ini}}$ rows and lower $ N $ rows of $\mathcal{H}_{L}(U_{\mathrm{d}})$, respectively (similarly for $E_{\mathrm{p}}$ and $E_{\mathrm{f}}$, $F_{\mathrm{p}}$ and $F_{\mathrm{f}}$, $X_{\mathrm{p}}$ and $X_{\mathrm{f}}$).
+where $L=T_{\mathrm{ini}}+N$, and $U_{\mathrm{p}} , U_{\mathrm{f}} $ contain the upper $T_{\mathrm{ini}}$ rows and lower $ N $ rows of $\mathcal{H}_{L}({\mathrm{col}}(U_-))$, respectively (similarly for $E_{\mathrm{p}}$ and $E_{\mathrm{f}}$, $F_{\mathrm{p}}$ and $F_{\mathrm{f}}$, $X_{\mathrm{p}}$ and $X_{\mathrm{f}}$).

-\begin{remark} Note that for the persistently exciting requirement of order $T_{\mathrm{ini}}+N$, one sufficient condition is $ T \geq 2\left(T_{\mathrm{ini}}+N+2n\right)-1 $~\cite{wang2023deep,willems2005note}.
-This ensures that the input sequences $ U_- $, $ E_- $, and $ F_- $ are sufficiently long to excite the system fully.
-The generated state sequence $ X_- $ could capture the dynamic behavior of the mixed platoon under the influence of multi-source inputs. \end{remark}